benhichem/Gas/README.md

     ```bas
     npm run start
     ```
-and you will see something like this
+and you will see something like this.

 ![Demo of Google Ads Scraper](./repo%20resource/GoogleAdsScraperApplication-ezgif.com-video-to-gif-converter.gif)